-There are 40 to 50 tooth all purpose or combination blades are available which will also do the trick, yielding a cleaner cut than a 24 tooth blade.
+There are 40 to 50 teeth all-purpose or combination blades are available which will also do the trick, yielding a cleaner cut than a 24 tooth blade.
 On the other hand, the cut from the high-quality blade will be clean enough to serve as a finished surface after just a bit of fine sanding.

 Whatever it is, this kind of blades won’t rip as fast as a 24 tooth blade and you will have to feed thick hardwoods more slowly into the saw.
 When you using this saw to cut the thick wood or high-density wood to have a finished width you can use a 24 tooth blade, which is ripping the piece of 1/32” oversized then trimming it to the finished width by taking a single pass over the jointer.

-Some of the blades are incorporated in the anti-kickback shoulders, that helps you to prevent the overfeeding which can be invite to take a kickback.
-If you work without a splitter on your saw, then this kind of blade is safer selection.
+Some of the blades are incorporated in the anti-kickback shoulders, that helps you to prevent the overfeeding which can be invited to take a kickback.
+If you work without a splitter on your saw, then this kind of blade is a safer selection.

 Blades used for cross-cutting:

 This blade is used for sawing the wood across the grain invites to exit tear-out.
 If you want to minimize this, then cross-cutting the blades will employ the ATB teeth for their shearing action.
 When the number of teeth is higher than the cleaner cut which is the reason for why crosscutting blades have a 60 to 100 ATB teeth.

 This is a blade that looks like an excels at getting the cleanest crosscuts and miters.
 It is recommended that you can use a 40 tooth ATB or 50 tooth combination blades for crosscutting.
 It may not be slice quite as cleanly as an 80 or 100 tooth blade.